Total TimePrep: 15 min. Bake: 35 min.

 - Peel orange (save fruit for another use).
 Place the peel in a small saucepan and cover with water; cook over medium-high heat for 5 minutes.
 Drain.
 Cover peel again with water and cook for 3 minutes; drain.
 Finely chop peel; set aside.

 - In a bowl, combine flour, sugar, baking powder and salt.
 Combine egg and milk; stir into dry ingredients just until combined.
 Fold in nuts and orange peel.
-Pour batter into three greased and floured 5-3/4-in. x 3-in. x 2-in. loaf pans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Pour batter into three greased and floured 5-3/4x3x2-in. loaf pans.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes; remove from pans to a wire rack.
-Yield: 3 mini loaves.